ares333/php-curl/README.md

 ```PHP
 function setCurl($curl = null)
 ```
-Default Curl instance is used if $curl is not set.
+Default Curl instance is used if $curl is null.

 The default instance will initialize Curl::$opt,Curl::onInfo,Curl::onFail.
 Curl::$opt initial values are as follows:
 ```PHP